radj307/ARRCON/README.md

     - Supports running external "scripts" using the `-f`\|`--file` option.
       - Commands are separated by newlines.
       - Commands from script files are sent _after_ any commands from STDIN.
-  - Save & recall a server's IP/Hostname, port, and password directly from the commandline without editing a file.
+  - Save & recall a server's IP/Hostname, port, and password directly from the commandline without editing files.
-    - _Passwords are under no circumstances printed to the screen at any point; however, the RCON protocol does not allow encrypted messages so keep this in mind when using any RCON client._
-  - Cross-Platform:
-    - Windows
-    - Linux
+    _Passwords are __never__ printed to the terminal._
-    - macOS
+  - Portable
-      _Pre-built macOS binaries are available as of version 3.2.12_

 # Download & Install

 There are 2 places you can get release archives:
  1. The [Releases Pages](https://github.com/radj307/ARRCON/releases)
  2. The [Actions Tab](https://github.com/radj307/ARRCON/actions)